gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "What's wrong?" she asked.

 Indy sighed.
-"She's just upset that I wasn't there for Aft and Rind."
+"She thinks I should have been there for Aft and Rind."

 "Well, you should have been!"
 Granna Fee said loudly from behind the door.